Tourists and Other Pleasure Visitors

 Japanese Visiting Relatives in Canada

-Currently visitors from Japan do not require an entry visa for stays of six months or less.
-However, Japanese parents or grandparents of Canadian citizens or permanent residents are also eligible to benefit from the Parent and Grandparent Super Visa provisions.
+Currently, visitors from Japan do not require an entry visa for stays of six months or less.
+However, Japanese parents or grandparents of Canadian citizens or permanent residents are eligible to benefit from the Parent and Grandparent Super Visa provisions.
 Japanese citizens who wish to visit Canada for up to two years without the need to renew their authorized stay should consider applying for an extended authorized stay by proving that the requirements for the Super Visa are met.
-See more on the Parent and Grandparent Super Visa.
+For more information, see the Super Visa.